 • Developmental effects to fetuses during pregnancy or to breastfed infants (e.g., low birth weight)

-In 2015, two leading environmental health scientists published new research proving PFOA contamination in drinking water is a much more serious threat to health than previously thought.
+In 2015, two leading environmental health scientists published new research proving PFOA contamination in drinking water is a very serious threat to health.
 Their research found that even very tiny concentrations of PFOA are harmful.
+(5)

-Much of the legal work requiring Dupont to clean up contaminated drinking water sources is limited to West Virginia and Ohio water systems, however an EPA testing program starting in 2013 found PFOA in 94 public water systems in 27 states!
+Much of the legal work requiring Dupont to clean up contaminated drinking water sources is limited to West Virginia and Ohio water systems.
+However, testing programs starting in 2013 have found PFAS in public water systems in 43 states!
+(6, 7)

 But without Teflon, how do I deal with the problem of food sticking to cookware?